Fijishi-Enterprises/BenthicIMG-Analyser/docs/browser_compatibility.rst

 Browser compatibility
 =====================

-This table largely excludes old Firefox/Chrome versions, old mobile browser versions, and IE 6 or earlier.
-This table may go slightly beyond currently-common versions for informational purposes.
+The tables largely excludes old Firefox/Chrome versions, old mobile browser versions, and Internet Explorer 6 or earlier (`IE 6 usage info <https://developer.microsoft.com/en-us/microsoft-edge/ie6countdown/>`__).

-Although we tend to recommend the latest Firefox/Chrome, we should still weigh support of other common browsers versus the usefulness of a particular feature.
-For Javascript, consider using polyfills if they're not too large.
+Although we tend to recommend the latest Firefox/Chrome, we should still weigh support of other browsers versus the usefulness of a particular feature.

+If you want your code to check that the user's browser supports a particular feature, it's highly preferred to try and detect the feature itself, rather than using browser-sniffing.
+For Javascript properties, detect by checking whether they're defined (if not defined, consider defining a polyfill).
+For Javascript syntax, `detect using eval() <https://stackoverflow.com/questions/23096064/how-can-i-feature-detect-es6-generators>`__.

 .. list-table::